huishi329/Plendar/README.md

 ## Features

-The most common user flow is this:
+The most common user flow of Plendar is as follows:

-The following are screenshots of this user flow:

 #### Land on the homepage